- HDL vs. LDL Cholesterol Center

 The first step in lowering cholesterol is diet and exercise.
 Talk with your doctor, nutritionist, or other health care professional to come up with a diet and exercise plan that is right for you.
 Other lifestyle modifications and changes can be made to help lower your cholesterol, for example, quit smoking, reduce the amount of alcohol you drink or avoid it, and reduce stress by using stress reduction techniques like Yoga, Tai Chi, or meditation.

-If diet, exercise, and lifestyle changes are not enough to your lower cholesterol to healthy ranges, then your doctor may prescribe medication.
-The type of cholesterol lowering medication depends upon your levels of LDL, HLD, and triglycerides; and any current medications you are currently taking, and your overall health.
+If diet, exercise, and lifestyle changes are not enough to lower your cholesterol to healthy ranges, then your doctor may prescribe medication.
+The type of cholesterol lowering medication depends upon your levels of LDL, HDL, and triglycerides; and any current medications you are currently taking, and your overall health.

 Medication options to reduce cholesterol include statins, niacin, and fibric acid agents (fibrates).
 Your doctor may prescribe one or several types of these drugs to reduce your cholesterol levels to a healthy range.